terminalai/GaitMonitoringForParkinsonsDiseasePatients/README.md

 0: not part of the experiment.
 For instance the sensors are installed on the user or the user is performing activities unrelated to the experimental protocol, such as debriefing
 1: experiment, no freeze (can be any of stand, walk, turn)
 2: freeze

+### LICENCE

+Use of this dataset in publications must be acknowledged by referencing the following publication:

+Marc Bächlin, Meir Plotnik, Daniel Roggen, Inbal Maidan, Jeffrey M. Hausdorff, Nir Giladi, and Gerhard Tröster, Wearable Assistant for Parkinson's Disease Patients With the Freezing of Gait Symptom.
+IEEE Transactions on Information Technology in Biomedicine, 14(2), March 2010, pages 436-446

+This paper describes the dataset in details.
+It explain the data acquisition protocol, the kind of sensor used and their placement, and the nature of the data acquired.
+It also provides baseline results for the automated detection of freezing of gait, against which newer methods can be benchmarked.
+In particular it describes detection sensitivity/specificity for 3 sensor placements and 4 kinds of derived sensor signals, it analyzes detection latency, and provides first insight into user specific v.s. user independent performance.

+We also appreciate if you inform us (daniel.roggen@ieee.org) of any publication using this dataset for cross-referencing purposes.